 Central Asia is likely to be the place were cannabis was domesticated for the very first time, over 14 000 years ago.

-These seeds are the result of 3 generations of controlled open pollination.
-By decreasing the proportion of weak plants and hermaphrodites while preserving a high genetic diversity, we were able to adapt this strain to growing indoors.
+These seeds are the result of 4 generations of controlled open pollination.
+The goal has been to decrease the proportion of weak plants and hermaphrodites while preserving a high genetic diversity.
+This meticulous process led to its successful adaptation for indoor cultivation.

 XXL Autoflowering Strain